 The most widely used and successful treatment for sleep apnea is continuous positive airway pressure therapy, or CPAP therapy.
 Although the CPAP treatment requires a lot of equipment that isn’t always convenient to carry, it may be able to cure your sleep apnea and enhance your ability to fall asleep.

-It shouldn’t be tough for you to enjoy your vacation if you’re bringing your cpap machine and any essential supplies.
+It shouldn’t be tough for you to enjoy your vacation if you’re bringing your cpap machines and any essential supplies.
 To help you plan your packing and know what to bring, let’s first look at the parts of your CPAP machines.

 Important Components of Your CPAP Machine